pavelmc/amake/README.md

 If you don't have preferences  just put it right in your home folder.

-Then you need to move the amake file to a folder named "bin" in you home folder (you must create it if not there already) once you have the file in place open it for edition with your simple text tool (gedit in Gnome, leafpad in LXDE, kedit in KDE, etc.) then locate a line like this:
+Once you downloaded and extracted the amake-master.zip from this project, you need to move the amake file to a folder named "bin" in you home folder (you must create it if not there already) once you have the file in place open it for edition with your simple text tool (gedit in Gnome, leafpad in LXDE, kedit in KDE, etc.) then locate a line like this:

 ```
 APATH="~/Documentos/Programación/Arduino/arduino-1.8.0"